GermaniaKG/Users/README.md

-#Germania\Users
+#Germania KG · Users

-This package is distilled from legacy code.
+**This package is distilled from legacy code.**
 You certainly will not want to use this your production code.

 ##Installation